strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 #### Pipelining messages

-Pipelining might sound like it has something to do with surfing the famous _Pipeline_ reef in Hawaii, but it's actually the equally impressive method of sending more requests from producers before the response to a previous request has been received.
+Pipelining might sound like it has something to do with surfing the famous _Pipeline_ reef in Hawaii, but it's actually the sending of more requests from producers before the response to a previous request has been received.

 For pipelining we use our old friend the `max.in.flight.requests.per.connection` property.
 You might recall its contribution to ordered delivery earlier in this post.